1.1 OUR PRIVACY GUARANTEE

 (b) We process this data so we can get your Ruroc products to you and sort out any returns or queries you may have.
 The legal basis for this processing is our legitimate interest in introducing you to our products.
 We’ll send you emails relating to your order such as receipts and tracking numbers.
 This is all you will ever receive unless you opt-in to receive our marketing communications and product updates.

 (c) We like to know what we’re selling and where, so we can improve our products!

 (a) If you decide to purchase one of our products, we will ask you for further information in order to complete the transaction (transaction data).
-This might include your address, financial and credit card information and sometimes personal identification details.
+This includes details about payments to and from you and other details of products you have purchased from us.

 (b) We may use this data to contact you with a summary of your order, request and process payment, and administer necessary identification checks.

 (c) We aim not to store your payment details apart from the amount you have spent and the status of your payment (“Approved”, “Awaiting Transfer”, etc.).
-The rest of your transaction data is held by third-party providers like PayPal.
+The rest of your transaction data is held by third-party providers like PayPal, Klarna and Stripe.
 We may disclose your data to service providers, including banks and professional advisors.
 Where we share your personal data with any third party, we will ensure appropriate safeguards are in place, including a suitable data processing agreement with that third party.

 (d) The legal basis for such processing is consent.

 (a) Ruroc keeps track of the websites and pages our customers visit within Ruroc, in order to determine what Ruroc services are the most popular.
 This data is used to deliver customized content and advertising within Ruroc to suitable customers.
 This data may include your IP address, geographical location, browser type and version, time zone setting, browser plug-in types, operating system, referral source, length of visit, page views and website navigation paths.

 (b) The legal basis for such processing is our legitimate interests, namely monitoring and improving our website and services.